 Sara Auster is changing the way the world is engaging with sound and the act of listening.
 As a sound therapist, meditation teacher, and artist, she has been a driving force in bringing sound baths to contemporary culture.
-Using a holistic approach to well-being with the transformative power of music and sound, her carefully crafted experiences allow sound to be used as a tool to access meditative states, support self-inquiry, and cultivate deep relaxation, and inspire meaningful connection and change.
+Using a holistic approach to well-being with the transformative power of music and sound, her carefully crafted experiences allow sound to be used as a tool to access meditative states, support self-inquiry, cultivate deep relaxation, and inspire meaningful connection and change.

 At the age of twenty-three, Sara was working full-time as an artist and musician in her New York City studio when the floor collapsed leaving her back broken in 4 places and temporarily paralyzed.
 Her physicians at the time told Sara she would live a life of chronic pain, limited mobility, and prescription drugs.
 This diagnosis led Sara to embark on a journey of recovery from physical and emotional trauma.
 By way of this healing process, she created a uniquely approachable method based on over a decade of study in psychoacoustics, yoga and meditation, and a lifetime of experience in music and art.

 In 2014 Sara co-created the Mindful Music + Sound Series at Tibet House, and began to serve on their associate board.
 This experience inspired Sara to expand her sound offerings to more cultural institutions and public spaces eventually leading to a partnership with the mass meditation event, The Big Quiet and meditation studio, MNDFL.
 During her two years as Sound Director for both, Sara curated and facilitated unique, site specific sound bath experiences, for up to 10,000 people at a time, in iconic venues such as: The Museum of Modern Art, Madison Square Garden, Lincoln Center, One world Observatory, The Rubin Museum and SummerStage in Central Park.